 DIFFERENCE: We strive to discover, to do something not known, to make it new.
 We really do it and we really mean it.
 We play with the notions of Mystery, Entertainment and Extremity, encouraging cross-disciplinary work and artistic originality.

 QUESTIONING: There are no assumptions in the Institute and in our work.
 Do you know what a play/production is?
 We don’t.
 Let’s locate the assumptions and set them aside.
 Consider everything.

 FAILURE: Our linking principle.
 Let’s get an A or an F. Let’s fail big and surprise ourselves in the process.

 This pilot year will only begin to answer this question.
 The truth is, we have no idea; the TMT Institute will evolve over time and will be tailored to the makeup of each year’s group.
 The 2014 pilot year Fellows have been meeting, discussing, seeing, researching and are about to embark on end-of-year process projects.
 For the 2015 Institute, we do know some starting facts.
 We know it will involve study, practical work and reflection.
 This is not an Institute imparting the knowledge of one person or one technique: we are Against Mastery.
 We know it will require a yearlong commitment (see timeline below).
-And we know that it won’t cost you a dime- in fact, you will receive a stipend of $1,000 for your commitment for the year (no other costs to you, other than normal NYC cost of living).
+And we know that it won’t cost Fellows a dime- in fact, Fellows will receive a stipend of $1,000 for their commitment for the year.